 - When the patient is still responsive, do the Heimlich Maneuver

 - When they start to become unresponsive, immediately ask for medical help by calling EMS yourself or asking a bystander to do it

 - At the same time, you should also be doing CPR at this point.
 Continue performing CPR until the right medical professionals arrive.

 - If the patient is pregnant, never do the Heimlich Maneuver with them from the back.
-Instead, as what you have learned from a CPR online certification course, have them lay down with their back flat on the floor and start doing careful abdominal thrusts.
+Instead, as you have learned from a CPR certification online, have them lay down with their back flat on the floor and start doing careful abdominal thrusts.